Fogging Machines and Aerosoles for Mold Removal

 When a material is beyond rescue, then a professional mold remediation company should be contacted.

-Mold fog as part of a remediation plan is useful for killing mold spores and removing mildew from:
+Mold fog and aerosols are part of a remediation plan, useful for killing mold spores and removing mildew from:

 - Crawl spaces

 - Wooden Decks

 They also help kill viruses and bacteria contained in mold spores.